 Missing values for selected variables were imputed using weighted sequential hot-deck imputation.
-Variables were selected for imputation according to degree of nonresponse and analytic importance.
+8 Variables were selected for imputation according to degree of nonresponse and analytic importance.
 Table 5.1 lists the variables selected for imputation and their nonresponse rates.

-An imputation flag is included for variables with imputed values.
+In the Restricted Use File, an imputation flag is included for variables with imputed values.
 A value of "1 Hotdeck imputation" for the imputation flag indicates that missing values of the corresponding variable were imputed.
+For confidentiality reasons, imputation flags are not included on the Public Use File.

-TABLE 4.1.
+TABLE 4.1